Cartel of the Suns: History

-In 1993, the term Cartel de los Soles or "Cartel of the Suns" was first used when allegations of two National Guard generals of the Anti-Drug National Command, Ramón Guillén Dávila and Orlando Hernández Villegas, were investigated for drug trafficking crimes.
-The term came from the general emblems that looked like suns on their uniforms.
-It was discovered that Guillén approved a cocaine shipment from Venezuela to the United States after the Central Intelligence Agency demanded that he do so which sought to infiltrate Colombian gangs trafficking cocaine into the United States.
+In 1993, the term Cartel de los Soles or "Cartel of the Suns" was first used when two National Guard generals of the Anti-Drug National Command, Ramón Guillén Dávila and Orlando Hernández Villegas, were investigated for alleged drug trafficking crimes.
+It was discovered that Guillén approved a cocaine shipment from Venezuela to the United States, following demands from undercover CIA agents, which sought to infiltrate Colombian gangs trafficking cocaine into the United States.
 Thor Halvorssen, the anti-drug commissioner in Venezuela, defended Guillén's innocence regarding the cocaine shipment.

-Reports that members of the Venezuelan military were involved in drug trafficking began in 1998, though it was limited to taking payments and ignoring drug traffickers.
-It was alleged that officers of Hugo Chávez's Revolutionary Bolivarian Movement-200 that planned the 1992 Venezuelan coup d'état attempts had created a group that participated in drug trafficking that was known as the Cartel Bolivariano or Bolivarian Cartel.
-Following the 1992 coup attempts, the Los Angeles Times noted that Venezuelan officers may have sought to take over the government since there was "money to be made from corruption, particularly in drugs".
+Reports that members of the Venezuelan military were involved in drug trafficking emerged in 1998, though they were limited to the taking of payments and ignoring drug traffickers.
+It was alleged that officers of Hugo Chávez's Revolutionary Bolivarian Movement-200 who planned the 1992 Venezuelan coup d'état attempts had created a group that participated in drug trafficking known as the Cartel Bolivariano or Bolivarian Cartel.
+Following the 1992 coup attempts, the Los Angeles Times noted that Venezuelan officers may have sought to take over the government, since there was "money to be made from corruption, particularly in drugs".
+According to Héctor Landaeta, a journalist and author of Chavismo, Narco-trafficking and the Military, the phenomenon began when Colombian drugs began to enter into Venezuela from corrupt border units and the "rot moved its way up the ranks".

 Bolivarian government

-The "Cartel of the Suns" name returned in 2004 by reporter and city council member Mauro Marcano.
+The "Cartel of the Suns" name returned in 2004, when it was used by reporter and city council member Mauro Marcano to describe corruption in the Venezuelan government.
 Shortly before he was murdered, Marcano alleged that Alexis Maneiro, head of the National Guard and the National Directorate of Intelligence and Prevention Services, was involved in drug trafficking.

 According to Vice News, the Venezuelan government under Chávez expanded corruption to "unprecedented levels" in an already corrupt military.
-Chávez gave military officials millions of dollars for social programs that allegedly disappeared, also giving legal immunity to drug trafficking officials to maintain power and loyalty.
-When Chávez ousted the U.S. Drug Enforcement Administration in 2005, Venezuela became a more attractive route for drug trade.
-According to Colombian intelligence, an arrested drug vigilante stated that "senior figures in President Hugo Chávez's security forces to arrange drug shipments through Venezuela".
-It has been alleged that the National Guard had worked with the Revolutionary Armed Forces of Colombia (FARC) with drug trade.
-British officials alleged that planes from Colombia would also be sheltered by Venezuelan Air Force bases.
+Chávez gave military officials millions of dollars for social programs that allegedly disappeared, while also giving legal immunity to drug trafficking officials to maintain power and loyalty.
+In 2005, Chávez expelled the US Drug Enforcement Administration from Venezuela, accusing it of espionage.
+Chávez claimed that his administration's efforts against drug trafficking became more effective without US involvement as drug seizures increased by 80% that year.
+However, they declined in later years.
+According to Colombian intelligence, an arrested drug vigilante stated that "senior figures in President Hugo Chávez's security forces arranged drug shipments through Venezuela".
+It has been alleged that the National Guard also worked with the Revolutionary Armed Forces of Colombia (FARC) to facilitate the drug trade.
+British officials alleged that planes from Colombia involved in trafficking drugs would be sheltered by Venezuelan Air Force bases.

-In 2025, the United States, Paraguay, Peru, Ecuador, Dominican Republic, and Argentina designated the cartel as a terrorist organization.
-In August 2025, the United States deployed 4,500 troops and several Navy warships to the southern Caribbean as part of a major counter-narcotics operation aimed at disrupting drug trafficking networks, including groups such as Cartel of the Suns.